Vagr9K/Blog/content/posts/material-react/index.md

 tags:
     - react
     - material design
-    - frameworks
+    - framework
 ---

 Decided to use Material Design in a React based app?
 Don't want to reinvent the ~~wheel~~ framework?

-It's time to choose a framework.
+It's time to make decisions.

 ## Contestants